This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 Hi Samantha!

-I’ll have to ask Ryan (he’s off-the-grid hiking for another week!) but I did take a look at the Huel v3.0 which looks like their standard meal replacement shake.
+However, let’s try to take a look at it anyway.
 In a nutshell, Huel has 2.5X the calories, 5.2X the fat, 2.5X the carb, and 2X the protein compared to Shakeology when you do 1 serving.
-This is all fine, depending on what you’re looking for, so let’s continue with the nutrition…
+This is all fine, depending on what you’re looking for.

 What I like about Huel is that it has 7g of fiber, although it’s fiber-to-carb ratio is lower because it is just a heavier shake when it comes to about everything: calories and every macro.